• Home

 Part of the doodle appeal is their gorgeous soft fleece/wool coats.
 It also requires regular brushing.
 When busy lives make it hard to commit to a brushing schedule, we recommend grooming your puppy to a 'puppy cut'.
 Doodles will need to be groomed 4-6 times a year with bathing in between.

-Doodles ears lay flat and don't allow for air movement so they must be washed regularly to prevent ear infections.
+EAR CARE - Doodles ears lay flat and don't allow for air movement so they must be cleaned bi-weekly to prevent ear infections.
 Have your vet show you the proper way to cleanse the ear canal.
 The outside of the ear canal can be trimmed with a small electric trimmer (no scissors or razor).
 Be sure that hair does not fall into the ear canal.
-The underside of the ear can also be trimmed up.
+A U-shaped channel can be trimmed from ear to ear and under the chin to increase airflow.
+The underside of the ear itself can also be trimmed up.
 See your vet promptly if you notice repeated scratching of the ear area, a foul odor or discharge from the ear.

-Since regular grooming is such an important part of your Australian labradoodles life and health, finding a good groomer is essential.
-We recommend you interview several of them and ask questions about their grooming practices.
+Regular grooming is a very important part of your ALD's life and health, so finding a good groomer is essential.
+We recommend interviewing several and ask questions about their grooming practices.

 Click on a file to download.